Last Reviewed: August 4, 2013

 dtSearch Unicode support means that dtSearch can index and search documents containing Unicode-encoded data. dtSearch Unicode support is built into the dtSearch Engine (based on tables from www.unicode.org) and works on all 32-bit and 64-bit versions of Windows.

 dtSearch supports 8-bit (UTF-8) and 16-bit (UCS-2) encodings of Unicode.
-UCS-32, a 32-bit encoding of Unicode that can express characters beyond the original 65,535 character limit in Unicode, is not yet supported.
+32-bit encodings of Unicode that can express characters beyond the original 65,535 character limit in Unicode are not yet supported.

 dtSearch can automatically recognize Unicode data in Microsoft Word, Excel and PowerPoint files.